Anthony Parker: Toronto Raptors

 In October 2005, during a pre-season friendly representing Maccabi against the Toronto Raptors organized by then Israeli Consul-General Cobie Brosh, Parker hit the game-winning shot with less than a second remaining to lead Maccabi to a 105–103 win at the Air Canada Centre.
 This gave the Raptors fans and management a glimpse of his abilities and in July 2006, Parker was officially signed by Raptors general manager Bryan Colangelo as a free agent as part of a massive revamp of the 2006–07 Toronto team.
-He was signed for approximately $12 million (USD) over three years, joining recent European veteran acquisitions Jorge Garbajosa and José Calderón on the team.
+He was signed for approximately US$12 million over three years, joining recent European veteran acquisitions Jorge Garbajosa and José Calderón on the team.
 Adopting a #18 jersey, Parker quickly established himself as the starting shooting guard for Toronto and a well-respected three-point shooter in the NBA, ranking fourth in the league for three-point field goal percentage by the end of the regular season.
 Overall, in his first season with Toronto, he averaged 12.4 ppg, 3.9 rpg, and 2.1 apg, leading his team in three-point field goal percentage and free throw percentage.
 Parker's defensive and offensive versatility were credited as instrumental in helping the Raptors clinch their first-ever division title, first NBA playoffs berth in five years, as well as best regular-season record in franchise history.

 He didn't make it in the NBA basically and had to go back to Europe to establish himself and came back at the age of 31.
 Here's a guy that supposedly wasn't good enough to be in the NBA and he went from Euroleague player to NBA starter.
 He took advantage of his opportunity and it was the right fit for this team.